-- Where medical attention is required, a senior member of staff will notify the parent(s) as soon as possible whilst caring for the child appropriately - Where medical treatment is required the nursery manager will follow the insurance company procedures, which may involve informing them in writing of the accident - The nursery manager or registered provider will report any accidents of a serious nature to Ofsted and the local authority children's social care team (as the local child protection agency), where necessary.
+- Where medical treatment is required the nursery manager will follow the insurance company procedures, which may involve informing them in writing of the accident - The nursery manager or registered provider will report any accidents of a serious nature to Ofsted and the local authority children's social care team (as the local child protection agency), where necessary.
 Where relevant, such accidents will also be reported to the local authority environmental health department or the Health and Safety Executive and their advice followed - If the setting is an awarded Millie's Mark setting, or working towards the award, then the manager or registered provider will also notify Millie's Mark to meet the requirements under this scheme.
 Notification must be made as soon as is reasonably practical, but in any event within 14 days of the incident occurring.